LudusExe/Mini_Arduino_Sonar/README.md

 The radar display updates continuously, giving a dynamic visualization of detected objects.

-You can find the Processing code in `MiniSonar.pde`.
+You can find the Processing code in `process_sketch.py`.

 ---